junxit/us-congress-bills-115/metadata.md

 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-01-04 — Considered under suspension of the rules. (consideration: CR H71-74)
+- 2017-01-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+69.
+- 2017-01-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-04 — Mr. Chaffetz moved to suspend the rules and pass the bill.
+- 2017-01-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H72-73)
+- 2017-01-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H72-73)